ajbonner/mage-resque/README.md

         </mnsredis>
     </default>

-If you use redis for magento caching be careful to select an alternative database exclusively for mage resque.
+If you use Redis for magento caching or as session store, ensure you select an alternate database exclusively for Mage Resque.

 ### Usage
-PHP Resque has two functions, 1) to add jobs to the queue, and 2) a job runner that processes jobs added to the queue.
+PHP Resque has two functions, 1) to add jobs to a redis backed queue, and 2) to process the job queue, executing tasks in the background.

-For exmaple To add a simple job that writes a message to the magento system log we can use the bundled Mns_Resque_Model_Job_Logmessage class.
+As an example, let's add a simple job to the queue that writes a message to Magento's system log.
+Mage Resque bundles Mns_Resque_Model_Job_Logmessage to do just this.

-    Mage::getModel('mnsresque/resque')->addJob('Mns_Resque_Model_Job_Logmessage',
-    array('message'=>'foo');
+    Mage::getModel('mnsresque/resque')->addJob(
+    	'Mns_Resque_Model_Job_Logmessage',
+    	array('message'=>'foo'
+    );

 You can pass any class name to addJob that implements a process() method.
+You can find out more about job classes in the [PHP Redis README](https://github.com/chrisboulton/php-resque/blob/master/README.md).

-Mage Resque provides a job runner in the shell directory, to start it simply run
+To actually process the queue and run background jobs, Mage Resque provides a job runner in the shell directory, to start it simply run

     $ php shell/resque.php --daemon